coder/coder/examples/web-server/apache/README.md

 ## Create DNS provider credentials

+> This example assumes you're using CloudFlare as your DNS provider.
+For other providers, refer to the [CertBot documentation](https://eff-certbot.readthedocs.io/en/stable/using.html#dns-plugins).

-1. Create an API token for the DNS provider you're using: e.g [CloudFlare](https://dash.cloudflare.com/profile/api-tokens) with the following permissions:
+1. Create an API token for the DNS provider you're using: e.g. [CloudFlare](https://dash.cloudflare.com/profile/api-tokens) with the following permissions:

    - Zone - DNS - Edit